• Home

 Disconnecting Safely

-1. Turn the EV power switch OFF and wait a couple of minutes.
+1. Turn the EV power switch OFF and wait a couple of minutes for the systems to power down.

 2. Lift the boot floor to reach the battery.

-3. Disconnect the negative (−) terminal first, then the positive.
+3. Slacken and remove the negative (−) terminal first, then move the cable clear of the post.

 Reconnecting and Re-initialising

-• Power windows — re-initialise one-touch (hold the switch at the limits).
+• Power windows — re-initialise the one-touch/anti-pinch by holding each switch fully up at the top limit and fully down at the bottom.

-• Tyre pressure monitor — re-store the pressures from the touchscreen.
+• Tyre pressure monitor — re-store the pressures from the touchscreen, or let a short drive re-establish them.

-• Allow the car a minute to wake fully before driving.
+• Allow the car a minute to wake fully before driving off.

 If Something Isn’t Right Afterwards

-• Warning messages often clear after a short drive.
+• Warning messages often clear after a short drive once the car sees everything working normally.

-• A persistent alert stores a code — look it up on autodtcs.com.
+• If an alert stays on, it has stored a code — look it up on autodtcs.com.

 Frequently Asked Questions